sapcc/hugo-documentation-templater/README.md

 ## Release Notes

-- Introduces support for BPMN diagrams and numerous improvements and bug fixes.
+- Introduces support for BPMN diagrams.
+For more details, refer to the [diagrams section](https://sapcc.github.io/hugo-documentation-templater/docs/markdown-helpers/#diagrams).
-- Removes deprecated code to ensure compatibility with newer Hugo versions.
+- Removed deprecated code to maintain compatibility with newer Hugo versions.
-- Upgrade Docsy to v0.11.0
+- Upgraded Docsy to version v0.11.0.
+- Ensured compatibility with the latest Hugo version.

 ## Create a New Documentation Site from Scratch